eliemichel/MapsModelsImporter/README.md

 But while doing so you also increase dramatically the number of block.
 Be aware of the fact that by default the MapsModelsImporter add-on limits to 200 blocks to prevent from freezing for too long.
 You can change this number on import.

+### It's taking too long, how to automate this process?

+Although I don't know how to automate the capture itself, you can easily automate the importing part, see [this issue](https://github.com/eliemichel/MapsModelsImporter/issues/39) for an example of automation script.

 Disclaimer
 ----------